Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Methodology

 \textbf{Incongruent positivity labels.} We annotate a dialogue-based dataset for incongruent misguided positivity, focusing on assistant responses that, while intended to be supportive, may inadvertently dismiss or oversimplify users’ concerns.
 We conceptualize \textit{incongruent positivity} as a mismatch between the user’s emotional need for acknowledgment and a dismissive response intended to convey a positive tone, often given in reaction to distress~\citep{Tamir2009-ei}.
-Building on this aspect, we define \textit{misguided positivity} through three non-exclusive annotation categories: (1) \textbf{Dismissive}, where the response invalidates or overlooks the user’s concern (e.g., implying the user is overreacting); (2) \textbf{Minimizing}, where the response downplays the user's emotions by offering generic or overly simplified advice; and (3) \textbf{Unrealistic}, where the response promotes impractical or idealistic solutions detached from the user’s context.
+Unlike toxic positivity, which is usually seen as a general emotional attitude or coping style, we define incongruent positivity as a specific conversational problem.
+It happens when a supportive response does not match the user’s emotional intensity or distress.
+This difference lets us clearly label incongruent positivity using categories like Dismissive, Minimizing, and Unrealistic.
+These categories make it easier to systematically evaluate support responses from both people and models.
+Building on this aspect, we define \textit{misguided positivity} through three non-exclusive annotation categories: (1) \textbf{Dismissive}, where the response invalidates or overlooks the user’s concern (implying the user is overreacting); (2) \textbf{Minimizing}, where the response downplays the user's emotions by offering generic or overly simplified advice; and (3) \textbf{Unrealistic}, where the response promotes impractical or idealistic solutions detached from the user’s context.
 Responses that do not exhibit these traits are labeled as \textbf{None}.
 Table~\ref{tab:misguided_examples} shows a set of examples for each label.
 We annotated the data described in Table~\ref{tab:dataset_stats} with the presence of incongruent positivity as non-exclusive categories.

 Additionally, we annotate reframing strategies used in assistant replies derived from ~\citep{ziems2022inducing-1df}, which are defined as Growth, Impermanence, Optimism, and Thankfulness.
 We included a new label, 'Relatability,' to identify the means of congruency used in responses where assistants share similar experiences to foster emotional connection.
 The concept of 'Relatability' has not been addressed in prior frameworks.
 This labeling enables analysis of how positivity is framed in conversational contexts.
 As for the \textit{Growth} it is label whether the assistant frames the user’s experience as an opportunity for self-improvement or personal development The \textit{Impermanence}, which reassures the user that their current distress is temporary and that circumstances will eventually improve; \textit{Optimism}, where the assistant highlights what is going well in the present moment or redirects attention toward immediate strengths; and \textit{Thankfulness}, which encourages a mindset of gratitude or reflection on positive aspects, even in challenging times.